Japan Space Systems

-Japan Space Systems (一般財団法人宇宙システム開発利用推進機構, Ippan Zaidan Hōjin Uchū Shisutemu Kaihatsu Riyō Suishin Kikō), or JSS, is a Japanese space agency.
+Japan Space Systems (般財団法人宇宙システム開発利用推進機構, Ippan Zaidan Hōjin Uchū Shisutemu Kaihatsu Riyō Suishin Kikō), or JSS, is a Japanese space agency.
 It was founded in 2012 with the merger of three independent organizations: the Institute for Unmanned Space Experiment Free Flyer (USEF), the Earth Remote Sensing Data Analysis Center (ERSDAC) and Japan Resources Observation System Organization (JAROS).
 JSS specializes in the development and applications for earth observation satellites and satellite navigation.
 It has collaborated with other national and international space agencies such as NASA and the International Space Station programme.

 History

 On 30 March 2012, three organizations merged to form Japan Space Systems: Institute for Unmanned Space Experiment Free Flyer (USEF), the Earth Remote Sensing Data Analysis Center (ERSDAC) and Japan Resources Observation System Organization (JAROS).
 JSS is formed as a General Incorporated Foundation (一般財団法人) under the Ministry of Economy, Trade and Industry (METI).
 Before the merger, the three organizations are independently administered by METI.

 In 2021, JSS expanded its operations by merging with the Satellite Positioning Research and Application Center (SPAC).
 The latter is now a division of JSS.